appliedcomputingtech/AI-Challenge/README.md

 In this part, you will:

 - Analyse the performance of your model.
-- Interpret the results and provide insights.
+- Interpret the results and provide the related **ROOT CAUSE ANALYSIS**.
 - Document your analysis and findings in a Jupyter Notebook, including visualizations and detailed explanations.

 ---